helios-network/helios-core/docs/docs/develop/tools/injectived/01_install.md

 ## Option 2: From source

-Note: you will only install `injectived` but not `injective-exchange`, `peggo` or `libwasmvm.x86_64.so` using this option.
-If you are using MacOS you can only install `injectived` from source.
+Note: you will only install `heliades` but not `injective-exchange`, `peggo` or `libwasmvm.x86_64.so` using this option.
+If you are using MacOS you can only install `heliades` from source.

 ### Get the Injective core source code